Kaccana-Bhikkhu/qs-archive/README.md

 The current public release is [abhayagiri.org/questions](https://abhayagiri.org/questions).
 The [github pages site](https://kaccana-bhikkhu.github.io/qs-archive/) points to a prerelease version which may contain broken links.

-The documentation can be found on the [main page](https://www.abhayagiri.org/questions/index.html).
+The documentation can be found on the website [about page](https://www.abhayagiri.org/questions/about/Introduction.html).